vulekamali/datamanager/README.md

 ### Start development server

-Point the hostname `minio` at the host running the dev server, probably `127.0.0.1`, using thouse `hosts` file:
+Point the hostname `minio` at the host running the dev server, probably `127.0.0.1`, using your `hosts` file:

 ```
 127.0.0.1    localhost minio